 Evangelia Thomadakis - 3D Design Tutor

 Evangelia Thomadakis completed postgraduate studies at Central Saint Martins (UAL) in Innovative Pattern Cutting following a masters in Fashion and undergraduate studies in Fashion Design at Surrey Institute of Art and Design.
 She has gone on to work with leading designers including Vivienne Westwood.
 With a strong background in pattern-cutting, Evangelia Thomadakis has worked as a design consultant in planning and launched the work of new designers during London Fashion Week.
 In 2009 she founded her own label of bridal and womenswear which has appeared in leading fashion magazines including British Vogue and Harper’s Bazaar.

-Joseph Kerrigan - Lead Tutor Critical and Contextual Studies
+Joseph Kerrigan - Critical and Contextual Studies Tutor

 Katherine Macdonald - Art and Design Tutor

 Katherine Macdonald completed her masters at Nottingham Trent University in Fashion and Textiles following undergraduate studies in Textile Design (specialising in constructed textiles).
-With a strong technical background in knitwear she has designed in-house for British and International fashion brands, including Karen Millen, Oasis and Uniqlo.
-As a consultant she continues to work on knitwear projects with small brands and knitwear startups.
-Her own creative practise involves exploring texture and form through traditional constructed textile techniques.
+With a strong technical background in knitwear she has designed in-house for British and international fashion brands, including Karen Millen and Oasis.
+She has worked as a Concept Leader and Senior Knitwear Designer at Uniqlo.
+As a consultant she continues to work on knitwear projects with small brands and knitwear start-ups.
+Her own creative practice involves exploring texture and form through traditional constructed textile techniques.